 Challenge Meets Opportunity

-Last year, Lee Shi Ruh, newly appointed CEO of Resorts World Sentosa (RWS), was also elevated to president and chief operating officer of Genting Singapore.
+Last year, Lee Shi Ruh, newly appointed CEO of Resorts World Sentosa (RWS), also was elevated to president and chief operating officer of Genting Singapore.

-An ambitious $5.3 billion expansion is poised to turn RWS’ fortunes around.
-The project spans four pillars: entertainment, including a Minion Land theme park at Universal Studios Singapore; “marine discovery” through the Singapore Oceanarium, one of the largest aquariums on the planet with 40,000 marine animals; hospitality, embodied by the all-suite Laurus hotel and a second luxury hotel brand; and lifestyle, including WEAVE, an expansive new dining and retail district.
+The project spans four pillars: entertainment, including a Minion Land theme park at Universal Studios Singapore; “marine discovery” through the Singapore Oceanarium, one of the largest aquariums on the planet with 40,000 marine animals; hospitality, embodied by the all-suite Laurus hotel and a second luxury hotel brand; and lifestyle, including Weave, an expansive new dining and retail district.

 “Our ambition is to reinforce RWS as Singapore’s flagship integrated resort—a destination where world-class attractions, entertainment, hospitality, dining and business events can be seamlessly experienced in one place,” observes Lee.
 “Travelers today expect depth, variety and quality within a single trip, and our strategy is designed to meet this demand—and keep guests coming back.”